-The next screen will let you decide who exactly will see your ad.
-You can select “automatic audience” to let TikTok decide for you, but it’s also easy to add a few parameters of your own if you’d rather go the “custom audience” route.
+The next screen in your TikTok ads manager account will let you decide who exactly will see your TikTok ads.
+You can select “Automatic audience” to let TikTok decide for you, but it’s also easy to add a few parameters of your own if you’d rather go the “custom audience” route.

-You can select your audience based on gender, age, languages, and location.
+You can select your target audience of TikTok users in the TikTok ads manager based on gender, age group, languages, and location.
 Based on what you select, a handy slider in the top right corner of the page will let you know the size your audience will be.

 You can also drill down further into areas of interest, such as clothing, cooking, or pets.
+For example, if you sell coffee online, you can target “coffee” as an interest.
+If you run a skin care business, you can target “beauty.”
 You can target users who have a history of interaction with TikTok content, such as liking and commenting.

 Then, TikTok will ask if you’d like to show TikTok ads on just TikTok or add placement on Pangle, which the ads manager refers to as a “Premium global publisher network.”

-📚Learn more: How to Define and Reach Your Target Audience
+📚Learn more: How To Reach Your Target Audience: 8 Strategies

 Step 6: Set your budget and schedule

-Next, you’ll determine your daily budget, starting at a minimum of $5 per day or $70 for lifetime.
+Next, you’ll determine your daily budget, starting at a minimum of $5 per day or $70 for the lifetime of the campaign.
 You’ll then decide how long to run your campaign for.
-You can also select “no end date” to run your campaign indefinitely and stop it later on when you feel it’s done its job.
+You can also select “No end date” to run your campaign indefinitely and stop it later on when you feel it’s done its job.

 Step 7: Create your ad

-You’ve made it to the fun part.
-On the next screen, you can either select one of your existing TikToks to run as a video ad or upload a new one that won’t appear on your regular TikTok feed.
+You’ve made it to the fun part of creating TikTok ads.
+On the next screen within the TikTok ads manager, you can either select one of your existing TikTok videos to run as a video ad or upload a new one that won’t appear on your regular TikTok feed.

 You’ll also be able to write a caption for your ad and create a call-to-action button, such as Shop Now, with a link to your website.